oroinc/documentation/community/contribute/index.rst

 Although signing the |Contributor License Agreement| is a prerequisite for accepting your pull request, you only need to do it once.
 So, if you've done this for any of our open source projects, you're good to go with all of them.
 If you are submitting a pull request for the first time, our friendly *orocla* robot will automatically add a reminder to your pull request.

+.. admonition:: Business Tip

+    Looking to capitalize on the recent trend in digital commerce?
+Find out more about |B2B marketplaces|, their benefits, and real-life examples.

 **See Also**

 * :ref:`Report an Issue <doc--community--issue-report>`